puiiyuen/ltc-assistant/README.md

 ## Overall
 It is my first full-stack project finished by myself.
 Not so bad, but not so good.

 I learned these frames by myself in the two months after class.
 During the learning stage, I read through documentations, checked out a bunch of demo applications and wrote my own codes based on the examples.
+I think I gained a lot during that period:

+- The first time I knew how to build RESTful API with Spring Boot.

+- Set up a fancy web dashboard quickly with Vue.js and Bootstrap.

+- Built Android and iOS applications at the same time by utilizing Flutter.

 With limited understanding of those techniques, I started to build up this application.
 Luckily, it was done before the due date.
 However, the drawbacks of developing with limited experience are obviously:

-- No Specific Plans
-  Most of the modules were written without planning in advance.
+- **No Specific Plans**: Most of the modules were built without planning in advance.
+Waste a lot of time on considering what to do and how to do when programming.

-- No Standardized Documentations

-- Unprofessional Usages

-- Redundant Codes
+- **No Standardized Documentations**: APIs were formed in a messy format and undocumented.
+It's not friendly for frontend development when invoking APIs.

+- **Unprofessional Solution**: Some features were implemented without in-deep consideration.
+Used `session` to manage user authentication and authorization.
+Once the server crashes, or if the application is deployed on a cluster, user cannot access the services properly.

+- **Redundant Codes**: Some components were developed repeatedly.

+Although the project was done, I still keep learning and keep fixing up those cons as well.
+Mastering a skill from 0 to 1 is easy, but how to enlarge 1 to 10, 100, 1000... is my next step:)

 ## Repositories
 - [Web ↗️](https://github.com/puiiyuen/ltc-assistant-frontend)